gen-ai-managers-guide/gen-ai-managers-guide.github.io/src/part-trust-risk-and-accountability/supervising-the-intern.md

 At one end is **full supervision**: the intern produces output, a human reads and approves every piece before it acts on anything or reaches anyone.
 At the other end is **full autonomy**: the intern produces output and acts on it directly, with no human review.
 Between these extremes sit several intermediate positions, each appropriate for a different combination of task type, output stakes and intern reliability.

 The right position on this spectrum is not fixed.
-It changes as you learn more about how your intern performs on specific types of tasks, as the stakes of particular outputs change, and as your organization builds the verification processes needed to operate safely at lower supervision levels.
+It changes as you learn more about how your intern performs on specific types of tasks, as the stakes of particular outputs change and as your organization builds the verification processes needed to operate safely at lower supervision levels.

 > **MARGIN - The Supervision Spectrum**
 > *Full supervision at one end.
 Full autonomy at the other.
 Most tasks belong somewhere in the middle and the right position depends on the stakes of getting it wrong.
 Start closer to full supervision.
 Move toward autonomy only when you have evidence it is safe to do so.*